 The NPS requires recreational ORV users to obtain a permit for their planned use, and encourages all subsistence users to obtain permits.
-A major component of recreational ORV use includes the use of ORVs to support sport hunting.
+A major component (approximately 85 percent) of recreational ORV use includes the use of ORVs to support sport hunting.
 This includes accessing dispersed campsites and potentially transporting harvested meat.
 A smaller component includes the use of ORVs to access fishing, dispersed camping, or non-motorized hiking.
-During the 10-year period from 1995 to 2005, the NPS issued a total of 2,873 permits for ORV use at Wrangell-St. Elias Park and Preserve (NPS 2008b; see Table 3-4).
-Recreational users accounted for 74 percent of these permits, while subsistence users represented 26 percent of the permits issued.
-The proportion of subsistence permits to total annual ORV permits issued ranged from approximately 22 percent (2005) to 31 percent (2001).
-Overall, the average number of permits issued for these years was 261, with a peak at 336 total permits issued in 2003 and a low of 179 permits in 1997.
-The total number of annual permits exceeded the 11-year average of 261 permits in five of the past six years, suggesting that ORV use since 2000 has generally been higher than in years prior to 2000.
+A portion of recreational ORV users in the analysis area are individuals who have long-standing ties to the area or have family members still living in the area.
+These individuals may have moved to urban areas of the state for job opportunities and are no longer federally qualified subsistence users.
+During the 16-year period from 1995 to 2010, the NPS issued a total of 4,544 permits for ORV use at Wrangell-St. Elias Park and Preserve (NPS 2008b; see Table 3-4).
+Recreational users accounted for 75 percent of these permits, while subsistence users represented 25 percent of the permits issued.
+The proportion of subsistence permits to total annual ORV permits issued ranged from approximately 18 percent (2008) to 31 percent (2001).
+Overall, the average number of permits issued for these years was 284, with a peak at 376 total permits issued in 2009 and a low of 179 permits in 1997.
+The total number of annual permits exceeded the 16-year average of 284 permits in 11 of the past 16 years, suggesting that ORV use since 2000 has generally been higher than in years prior to 2000.
 In general, the numbers of recreational ORV permits issued in the analysis area have increased over time (NPS 2009d), as have the numbers of subsistence ORV permits, at a slower rate.
 However, estimating actual use from permit numbers introduces some uncertainty about the level of recreational ORV use because permittees indicate the trails they intend to visit prior to going to the field.
 Those trail lists are not necessarily indications of actual use, because permit holders might end up using trails other than those indicated.
 In addition, a permit holder might end up making multiple trips.
 Similarly, estimating actual use from the number of subsistence permits, which are not required, underestimates subsistence use.
 The NPS estimates that only 25 percent of subsistence ORV users obtain permits.